Applications of Linear Accelerator Machine

 As the electrons accelerate, their velocity increases, causing them to cover longer distances in the same time.
 This necessitates longer drift tubes as the electrons approach the target to account for their higher velocity.
 Achieving very high velocities requires longer and more numerous drift tubes, which, in turn, makes the linear accelerator (linac) significantly longer.

-Types of radiation therapy and linear accelerator machines
+Types of linear accelerator machines

 Benefits of radiation therapy machines